symckenna/learn-git-milestones/README.md

 ### Git in Atom
 You should be able to ...

-- [ ] In Github Desktop, open this repo [learn-git-milestones](https://github.com/omundy/learn-git-milestones) in Atom: Repository > Open in Atom
+- [x] In Github Desktop, open this repo [learn-git-milestones](https://github.com/omundy/learn-git-milestones) in Atom: Repository > Open in Atom
-- [ ] In Atom, edit this README file and add your *third* favorite emoji here: **??**
+- [x] In Atom, edit this README file and add your *third* favorite emoji here: **💪🏼**
-- [ ] Create a new file `hello.txt`, add some text and save it.
+- [x] Create a new file `hello.txt`, add some text and save it.
-- [ ] Display the Git panel (click the small Git button at the bottom right).
+- [x] Display the Git panel (click the small Git button at the bottom right).

 ![atom-git-menu](img/atom-git-menu.png)

-- [ ] Select on your file(s) in Unstaged changes and confirm your changes match what you expect to see
+- [x] Select on your file(s) in Unstaged changes and confirm your changes match what you expect to see
-- [ ] Double click on each file with changes to stage them
+- [x] Double click on each file with changes to stage them
-- [ ] Commit your changes directly to the master branch with the message `commit #4 from Atom`
+- [x] Commit your changes directly to the master branch with the message `commit #4 from Atom`

 ## Turn in Assignments